adamcooke/moonrope/README.md

 end
 ```

-These will eb reporting to the user as `error` in the request status.
+These will be reported to the user as `error` in the request status.
 The body will
 contain a hash with the `code` and `message` plus any other attributes you specify
 when you raise the error.